rossgk2/techblogs/The command line.md

 * In CMD-style shell command, `/` is used to denote named arguments.
 * In PowerShell-style shell command, `-` is used to denote named arguments.
-* Some CMD-style and PowerShell-style commands support both long-form named arguments and short-form named arguments.
-Combining short-form named arguments in the Unix style is not supported for such commands[^4].
+* Some CMD-style and PowerShell-style commands either (1) use the same token (e.g. `/` or `-`) to indicate long-form named arguments and short-form named arguments or (2) support short-form named arguments and Unix-style combination of short-form named arguments.
+For commands of type (1), combining short-form named arguments in the Unix style is not supported; for commands of type (2), long-form named arguments are not supported[^4].
+This complexity seems avoidable to me.
+Just use different tokens for indicating long-form and short-form arguments, like in Unix.
-* Other CMD-style and PowerShell-style commands support short-form named arguments and also Unix-style combination of short-form named arguments, but not long-form named arguments[^4].

 * Not all CMD commands are CMD-style, and not all PowerShell commands are PowerShell-style!
 Both CMD and PowerShell increasingly support Unix-style commands.

-[^4]: If short-form arguments can be combined as in the Unix style, then using the same symbol for long-form and short-form named arguments is ambiguous.
-One can have either (1) Unix-style short form argument combination or (2) use the same symbol for long-form and short-form named arguments, but it's impossible to have both without introducing ambiguity.
+[^4]: One can have either (a) Unix-style short form argument combination or (b) use the same symbol for long-form and short-form named arguments, but it's impossible to have both without introducing ambiguity.

 ### Real world inconsistency